b02860de585071a2/dbus-broker/Reliability.md

-DBus is meant to be a reliable transport, his poses several challenges, this page outlines how the dbus-broker deals with them.
+DBus is meant to be a reliable transport, this poses several challenges, this page outlines how the dbus-broker deals with them.

 ## Fatal errors